ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 However, because I don't have (yet :-)) PS7, I will keep leveraging on [PoshRSJob](https://github.com/proxb/PoshRSJob) module, which uses runspaces, created by Boe Prox ([T](https://twitter.com/proxb) \| [B](https://learn-powershell.net/)).
 If this module is unknown to you, as a quick summary, it:

-<blockquote>Provides an alternative to PSjobs with greater performance and less overhead to run commands in the background, freeing up the console and allowing throttling on the jobs.</blockquote>
+<blockquote>Provides an alternative to PSjobs with greater performance and less overhead to run commands in the background, freeing up the console and allowing throttling on the jobs.

 I have been using it for a long time and I'm very happy with the results.